aimllifetime/traffic_sign_classifier/writeup_template.md

 from the site: http://cs231n.github.io/convolutional-networks/ it extends the AlexNet with deeper and bigger CNN layer.
 It also reduced the parameter computation dramatically by introduced the **_Inception Module_** idea. it consumes much less parameter i.e. 4M, compared to AlexNet with 60M

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? the accuracy on training, validationa nd test set are very close to each other.

 ### Test a Model on New Images